Back to Blog

 Nevada

-Nevada is easy to miss because its law is narrower than California's, but it creates website-operator disclosure duties that can apply even when a business does not meet broader comprehensive-law thresholds elsewhere.
+Nevada is easy to miss because its law is narrower than California's, but it creates website-operator disclosure duties that can apply even when a business doesn't meet broader comprehensive-law thresholds elsewhere.
 Nevada law requires an operator to make available a notice that identifies the categories of covered information collected and the categories of third parties with whom that information may be shared.

 Nevada's notice also has to describe any process for consumers to review and request changes to covered information, describe how consumers are notified of material changes to the notice, disclose whether a third party may collect covered information about a consumer's online activities over time and across different sites or services, and state the effective date of the notice.